 That’s it.
 Customers can now pay in instalments for orders that fall in the $30 – $1000 total range.

-If a product price is between $30 – $1000, customers will see in that product’s page that they can pay for this purchase in installments:
+If a product price is between $30 – $1000, customers will see in that product’s page that they can pay for this purchase in instalments:

-When the buyer proceeds to the checkout, the installments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.
+When the buyer proceeds to the checkout, the instalments are recalculated to factor in the updated order cost if it’s changed due to shipping costs, applied discounts, taxes, etc.